 Engage the parking brake to block the rear wheels and prevent any uncontrolled movement of the machine.
-Position a jack (1) under the front support of the cutting deck (2) and lift it just enough to insert two stands (3) under the crossbar (4) of the front wheels.
+Position a jack (1) under the front end of the footplate (2) and lift it enough to insert two stands (3) under the support arm (4) on the front wheels.